Paper and Cardboard recycling

 paper is used for printing or photocopying printed documents, and 19% more area available with 0.75” margins.
 Thus the total

 reduction in paper use is 0.50x0.50x0.19 = 4.75%.
-Mueller Policy Paper #1: Reduce Standard Margin Settings. - www.conservatree.com: Claudia Thompson, in her book Recycled Papers: The Essential Guide (Cambridge, MA: MIT
+Mueller Policy Paper #1: Reduce Standard Margin Settings.

 Press, 1992), reports on an estimate calculated by Tom Soder, then a graduate student in the Pulp and Paper Technology